rigobert9/rigobert9/README.md

 - to use shell utils
 - to speak Japanese
 - to write software in Zig
-- to understand quantum programmation
+- to understand quantum programming

 #### Work
 I'm currently a student in French preparatory school (CPGE).